herotica/-NSFW-debauchville/src/routes/stories/items/the-protege+1.md

 Ishaani nodded with a smile, kissing the glans, she began to pump Aubrey's thick shaft, eventually finishing her.
 Aubrey growled as she came, and admired the thick white strands she sprayed onto Ishaani's breasts, contrasting beautifully with her shiny brown skin. thick spurts of warm cum coated her pert, youthful and well rounded tits, Ishaani looked up happily.

 "Thank you, that was, it was, indescribable, thank you."
 Aubrey nodded.
-"If I'm ever in Eroticaford, I'll look you up" Ishaani blushed.
+"If I'm ever in cumford, I'll look you up" Ishaani blushed.
 "I'd love that, um, can I give you my number?"
 "Sure" Aubrey smiled.